islam-nasser0/RTL-to-GDSII-implementation-of-low-power-configurable-multi-clock-system/README.md

 # work flow :

- ## I write the RTL in Verilog ,
+ ## 1-I write the RTL in Verilog ,
- ## simulate on modelSim througn testbench to check the functionality
+ ## 2-simulate on modelSim througn testbench to check the functionality
- ## then go ASIC Flow
+ ## 3-then go ASIC Flow

 # Technology node: 130nm